People are not influenced by what we say, but by what they understand

 Origin & Factcheck

-AuthorDale Carnegie (408)
+AuthorDale Carnegie (162)

-Source/Book NameThe Leader In You (86)
+BookThe Leader In You (84)

-Dale Carnegie(1888), an American writer received worldwide recognition for his influential books on relationship, leadership, and public speaking.
-His books and courses focus on human relations, and self confidence as the foundation for success.
-Among his timeless classics, the Dale Carnegie book list includes How to Win Friends and Influence People is the most influential which inspires millions even today for professional growth.
+Dale Carnegie, an American writer received worldwide recognition for his influential books on relationship, leadership, and public speaking.
+Among his timeless classics, the Dale Carnegie book list includes How to Win Friends and Influence People is the most influential which inspires millions even today.

-QuotationPeople are not influenced by what we say, but by what they understand
+People are not influenced by what we say, but by what they understand

-Book DetailsPublication Year/Date: 1993 (first edition) ISBN/Unique Identifier: 9781501181962 (Gallery Books 2017 reprint); also 9780671798093 (early Pocket Books hardcover) Last edition.
+Publication Year/Date: 1993 (first edition) ISBN/Unique Identifier: 9781501181962 (Gallery Books 2017 reprint); also 9780671798093 (early Pocket Books hardcover) Last edition.
 Number of pages: Common reprints ~256 pages (varies by printing).

-Where is it?Chapter: Communication with Clarity, Approximate page from 1993 edition
+Chapter: Communication with Clarity, Approximate page from 1993 edition

 Context

 In the book, this isn’t some abstract philosophy.
 It’s presented as a fundamental law of human relations in business and leadership.
-It’s the bedrock principle for everything that follows—for motivating a team, for selling an idea, for resolving conflict.
-It’s the “first, seek to understand” rule from a slightly different, more powerful angle.
+It’s the bedrock principle for everything that follows, for motivating a team, for selling an idea, for resolving conflict.
+It’s the first, seek to understand rule from a slightly different, more powerful angle.

 Usage Examples

 First, for Managers & Leaders: Stop just giving instructions.
-Before you roll out a new process, ask yourself, “What will my team *hear* when I say this?”
-Will they hear “more work” or “a chance to excel”?
+Before you roll out a new process, ask yourself, “What will my team hear when I say this?”
+Will they hear more work or a chance to excel?
 Frame your message for their understanding, not your convenience.

 Second, for Sales & Marketing Folks: This is your entire job.
-You’re not selling a software feature; you’re selling the *understanding* of how it saves time.
+You’re not selling a software feature, you’re selling the understanding of how it saves time.
 Don’t talk about specs.
 Talk about the outcome they understand and crave.

-And for Anyone in a Relationship: Ever had a fight where you’re both saying the “right” thing but just talking past each other?
+And for Anyone in a Relationship: Ever had a fight where you’re both saying the right thing but just talking past each other?
 Yeah.
 Pause.
 Ask, “What did you just hear me say?”
 You’ll be amazed.

 To whom it appeals?